nicolasessisbreton/pyzehe/a_getting_started/config.md

 press Enter

 ## sublime: configure
-#@ need to make this config folder
+#@ need to make this config folder, need final version of make_plugin.py

 we need to copy config files from this tutorial to sublime folder